ifx-dr/DRMS-Lobe/ReadMe.md

 - Go into the following folder:

-		`cd DR-System-Final/Backend/asset-transfer-basic/application-javascript`
+		cd DR-System-Final/Backend/asset-transfer-basic/application-javascript

 - Start the API\cb1
-		`node app.js`
+		node app.js

 ## Features
-1. Page Login: This page provides mock login function.
-To interact within project, please first type in a member id, such as member1, member2, member3, and so on (Only ID is enough, PWD is not necessary).\
+1. Page Login: This page provides a mock login function.
+To interact with the project, please first type in a member id, such as member1, member2, member3, and so on (Only ID is enough, PWD is not necessary).
 2. Page Dashboard: here, members can see how many tokens he has, total members in the system, URI and Hash value of the last DR, as well as a window for members to upload the DR. Note, only the author of the current ongoing proposal has access to upload DR file, others will be rejected.
-3. Page Create New Proposal: Every members can create new proposals on this page\
+3. Page Create New Proposal: Every members can create new proposals on this page
-4. Page CreateVeto Proposal: A member can create a veto proposal, only when his role is lobe owner and the related original proposal has been closed within 30 days.\
+4. Page CreateVeto Proposal: A member can create a veto proposal, only when his role is lobe owner and the related original proposal has been closed within 30 days.
 5. Page Vote for a Proposal: Members can vote for the ongoing proposal in the system.
-If the voter\'92s role is lobe owner, his vote will directly decide the proposal\'92s result.
-Otherwise, the votes will be collected until there are more than 50% members have participated.
+If the voters role is lobe owner, his vote will directly decide the proposal result.
+Otherwise, the votes will be collected until there are more than 50% of members have participated.
-6. For a test purpose, all the data in the system is visible under the link: http:localhost//3001/allData\
+6. For a test purpose, all the data in the system is visible under the link: http:localhost//3001/allData

 ## Comments
-1. The web pages are set to avoid automatic refresh after operations taken.
+1. The web pages are set to avoid automatic refresh after operations are taken.
 So sometimes you need to manually refresh them and see the updated data.
 Also, for the page Login, there is no response after you submit a member ID.
 If you refresh the web page, the member ID will be lost, you need to type it again on the Login page.
-2. Every a certain amount of time, the one owns the highest tokens in each domain will be a (new) lobe owner.
+2. Every a certain amount of time, the one who owns the highest tokens in each domain will be a (new) lobe owner.
 However, this functionality is not accomplished yet.
 TO avoid error, this feature is kept but the time to trigger this feature is set to be quite long.
 ## Author

-  - **Lanyingzhu Luo** -
+  - **Lanyingzhu Luo**

-}